Frequently Asked Questions

 + When will the new golf course be operational?

-Pending all necessary approvals, it is intended that works will commence on site in mid-2017 and for the first nine holes, including interim clubhouse facilities of the new golf course, to be open in late 2018, when the golf course has sufficiently grown-in to permit play.
+Pending all necessary approvals, it is intended that works will commence on site in late-2018 and for the first nine holes, including interim clubhouse facilities of the new golf course, to be open in late-2020, when the golf course has sufficiently grown-in to permit play.

 + Will the new Kogarah Golf Course be open to the public?

 The Kogarah Golf Club will continue to be accessible to the public.
 Tee times will be available upon request.
-The clubhouse facility will also be publicly accessible and will provide a point of access for the public in utilising the bird watching hide within the Landing Lights Wetlands.
+The clubhouse facility will also be publicly accessible.
 Other areas within the Southern Precinct will be available to the public 24hrs 7 days a week and include new and improved illuminated shared pedestrian / cycle ways, pocket parks and fitness stations, Headland Park and Riverine Park and regional connection to Botany Bay.

 + What will happen with the ownership of the Crown land within Barton and Riverine Parks?